Monotrea/hsp-syntax-highlight/README.md

 ## Known Issues

 Unable to give you appropriate syntax highlights...
 For Example,
-- Comments
+- `/* Comments */` highlight not work well
-- Functions
-- Variables
-- etc...
+- `:` for multistatement works, but `:` in strings doesn't work.

 ## Release Notes